List of Community characters: Troy Barnes

 Troy Barnes (played by Donald Glover), (seasons 1–5) born December 4, 1989, is a former high school football star and Greendale Community College student.
 Born and raised in Greendale, Colorado, and raised a Jehovah's Witness, Troy spent two years in fifth grade, but believed it was normal after his mother told him that everyone is "ten for two years".
 He later made a name for himself as the varsity quarterback of his high school football team and was also prom king.
 However, he lost his football scholarship by deliberately injuring himself during a "keg flip".
 His numerous admirers at school included future Greendale peer Annie Edison.
 Troy's status at Riverside High prompted him to wear his letter jacket for days after his initial enrollment at Greendale.
 Jeff quickly inferred that this was a sign of Troy's insecurity.
 He is also afraid of tarantulas, rats, centipedes, lakes ("Environmental Science") and automatic toilets ("Critical Film Studies").
 He now plays quarterback for the nonathletic Greendale Human Beings, saying he would rather play football for fun.

 While he starts off hanging out with Pierce Hawthorne at Greendale rooms in season 1, Troy immediately becomes best friends with Abed, who feeds and shares Troy's quirky and infectious sense of humor.
 The two spend most of their time at Greendale together, and many episodes are capped with one of their comedic antics.
 As the two hang out over the course of the first two seasons, Troy increasingly abandons his identity as a jock and embraces the notion of being a nerd.
 In doing this, he saves the whole school in the second season's Halloween episode.
 Troy's fondness for Abed is so strong that he dumps an attractive librarian (Maite Schwartz) immediately after she calls Abed weird.
 He lurks and fidgets jealously, fearing Jeff and Abed will become best friends when Jeff throws Abed a Pulp Fiction-themed birthday party and buys him a replica briefcase from the actual film.
 While their bond was nearly destroyed during the pillow-blanket fort campus "war" of 2012 in "Pillows and Blankets", quick thinking from Jeff Winger and imaginary "friendship hats" ultimately saved the day.
 However, it also became plain that Troy and his best friend have big and deep differences.

 Instead of being Abed's roommate for their sophomore year, Troy decides to live in Pierce's mansion ("Pascal's Triangle Revisited").
 While living with him over the summer, Troy starts up a Twitter account documenting unintentionally funny/horrible things Pierce says at "old-whitemansays", which Pierce was originally angry about but embraced after learning the account had 600,000 followers.
-Because Pierce has old-school, homogenizing racism issues, Troy initially needs to assert that Shirley is not his mother and later says that Shirley isn't his cousin.
+Because Pierce has old-school, homogenizing racism issues, Troy initially needs to assert that Shirley is not his mother and later says that Shirley is not his cousin.